 The final Soil Survey is done after the line for a project has been approved by the Location and Design Division.
 Soil Survey sampling is done by the District Materials Section's Geology crews.
-It consists of sampling the soil at specified points along a project which are called, "soil boring tests" and are recorded as the "boring logs" in the project documents.
+It consists of sampling the soil at specified points along a project.